Iqrajan2024/ITSOLERA-PVT-LIMITED-ADVANCED-DATASCIENCE-TASKS/README.md

 # Task 1: End-to-End ML System with Streamlit GUI

-## Problem Statement
-Customer churn is a critical issue for businesses, as losing customers directly impacts revenue.
-The goal of this task is to build a complete machine learning pipeline to predict customer churn and deploy it using an interactive Streamlit GUI.

 ## Task Objective
 - Build an end-to-end ML pipeline
 - Train and compare multiple models